GaussianGrow: Geometry-aware Gaussian Growing from 3D Point Clouds with Text Guidance¶

 Overall Architecture¶

 The pipeline consists of two stages.
-Stage 1: A depth-aware ControlNet generates a reference image for the primary view, after which a geometry-aware multi-view diffusion model (Hunyuan3D-Paint) produces 6 canonical views plus 4 additional views optimized for overlap regions—10 views in total—as appearance supervision for optimizing Gaussian attributes.
-Stage 2: Unseen regions are iteratively detected; camera poses are optimized to observe the largest unseen region; a 2D diffusion model inpaints the rendered views, which then serve as supervision to continue growing the Gaussians until full coverage is achieved.
+Stage 1: A depth-aware ControlNet generates a main-view reference image, followed by a geometry-aware multi-view diffusion model (Hunyuan3D-Paint) generating 10 views (6 canonical views + 4 additional views optimized for overlapping regions) as appearance supervision to optimize Gaussian attributes.
+Stage 2: Unseen regions are iteratively detected, and camera poses are optimized to observe the largest unseen area.
+A 2D diffusion model inpaints the rendered views to serve as supervision for continuing Gaussian growth until all regions are covered.
 Input: 3D point cloud + text prompt.
-Output: A complete 3D Gaussian set.
+Output: Complete set of 3D Gaussians.

 Key Designs¶